cry-of-fear/cry-of-fear/README.md

-HI IM SAE!!! u can also call me sano
+HI IM SAE!!! u can also call me kashi

 i have pretty much no dni unless ur a proshipper or something but other than that anyone can int :3